Eyevinn/hls-monitor/README.md

-# hls-monitor
+# HLS Monitor

-Service to monitor one or more hls streams for manifest errors and inconsistencies.
+Service to monitor one or more HLS-streams for manifest errors and inconsistencies.
-Possible inconsistencies and errors are:
+These are:

 - Media sequence counter issues.
 - Discontinuity sequence counter issues.
 - Detect stale manifests.
 The default is at least 6000ms but can be configured via the env `HLS_MONITOR_INTERVAL` or set when creating a new HLSMonitor.
 - Playlist is updating correctly.

 ## Setup

 To initialize a new `HLSMonitorService` do:

 ```typescript
 import { HLSMonitorService } from "@eyevinn/hls-monitor";